Thomas-Basham/hiking-trails-api/README.md

 ![Python application](https://img.shields.io/badge/Bootstrap-563D7C?style=for-the-badge&logo=bootstrap&logoColor=white)
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

 A Full-Stack Django Rest Framework API used to for for storing favorite hiking trails.
+Once logged in, users can add a trail by simply pasting a link from [WTA.org](https://www.wta.org), where the data is scraped to build the map.

 ## Tech Used